 SW1 - (TE) A high enables a 500 hertz tone.

-SW2 - (PD) Powers both the slave and mono-circuit up or down.
-High = powered up, and Low = powered down.
-SW3 - (Mu/A) Selects Mu or A law coding for the monocircuit.
-SW4 - (Mu/A) Selects Mu or A law coding for the slave UDLT.
+SW4-(Mu/A) Selects Mu or A law coding for the slave UDLT.

 SW5 - (LB) When low, the 64 kilobits-per-second of information coming from the master will loop through the slave and return to the master.
 The signaling bits are unaffected.